 ARTICLE 4 Duration

-The duration of the association is unlimited, barring a decision to the contrary at the extraordinary general meeting.
+The duration of the association is unlimited, barring a decision to the contrary at an Extraordinary General Meeting.

-5.1 The head office of the association is located at the following address:-
+5.1 The registered office of the association is located at the following address:

 06906 SOPHIA ANTIPOLIS Cedex